Johan Laidoner: Post-war career

 Laidoner as a member of parliament.

 After the war, Laidoner was a member of the Riigikogu (Parliament of Estonia) and from 1920 to 1929 as a member of the conservative Farmers' Assemblies.
 He served as the chairman of the Foreign Affairs Committee and was part of the Estonian delegation in the General Assembly of the League of Nations from 1922 to 1929, where he was known for his isolationist stance.

-Laidoner and Hugo Österman, commander of the Finnish Army, in 1938.
+Laidoner and Hugo Österman, commander of the Finnish Defence Forces, in 1938.
 Estonia and Finland had a secret military pact.

 On 1 December 1924, the Estonian Communists, together with assault groups sent from the Soviet Union, attempted a coup d'état.
 The government called an emergency meeting during which martial law was declared and Laidoner was appointed commander‑in‑chief of the armed forces.
 Although the actual coup attempt was over in five hours, the pursuit of coupists continued and the situation remained tense for several weeks.
 On 8 January 1925, after the martial law was abolished, Laidoner resigned as commander‑in‑chief and left military service once again.

 In 1925, Laidoner was commissioned by the League of Nations to head a special mission to Iraq, investigating the allegations made against Turkey regarding the mistreatment and deportations of Christians in the Mosul region.
 The report Laidoner's committee submitted played an important role in demarcating the border between Turkey and Iraq.

 On 12 March 1934, the State Elder Konstantin Päts declared martial law and appointed Laidoner commander‑in‑chief of the armed forces.
 The aim of declaring martial law was to halt the political rise of the Vaps Movement and their potential success in the upcoming presidential elections.
 Together with Päts and Kaarel Eenpalu, the Minister of the Interior, Laidoner established an authoritarian rule, disbanding political parties and limiting free speech, the so-called "Era of Silence".
 Laidoner remained commander-in-chief of the armed forces and oversaw national defence politics.
 His reforms included a large-scale weapons and equipment modernization program, expanding the military via conscription, and introduction of military training in universities.
 On 1 January 1938, a new constitution was enacted, which saw the creation of a bicameral Rahvuskogu (National Assembly), consisting of the Chamber of Deputies and the National Council.
 As the commander‑in‑chief, Laidoner became an ex officio member of the National Council.
 On 24 February 1939, he was promoted to the rank of general.